xie-huan/MuMuFL/readme.md

-# MuDLBL
+# MuDLFL

-MuDLBL: Mutation-based Deep Learning Bug Localization to locate the faulty statements of a DL bug residing in a DL program.
+MuDLFL: statistical Mutation-based Deep Learning Fault Localization to locate the faulty statements of a DL bug residing in a DL program.

-## Overview of MuDLBL
+## Overview of MuDLFL

 ![overview](overview.png)